ZhenASDSlse/Zhen_LSE2020_dissertation/README.md

 methodologies of my research includes: pooled OLS, interaction, instrumental variable, fixed-effect, random-effect, mixed-effect.

 And I tried to solve the problem of missing data by imputation (maximum,minimum,mean)

+If you/your organization would like to use my codes and dataset for academic purpose, please remember to add the citation in your work.

+Liu, Z., 2020.
+R codes for the Zhen's LSE capstone project.
+London, United Kingdom: Github. ttps://github.com/ZhenASDSlse/Zhen_LSE2020_dissertation